1,500 Private Jets Descend On Davos For Climate Talk

 “There appears to be a trend towards larger aircraft, with expensive heavy jets the aircraft of choice,” said Andy Christie, private jets director at the ACS.
 “Gulfstream GVs and Global Expresses [were] both used more than 100 times each last year.”

-The increasing use of private jets is drawing particular scrutiny this year, as the forum’s global risk report lists environmental concerns, including failure to address climate change, as the number one threat to the global economy.
-Jet travel has been identified as a substantial contributor to climate change.
+The increasing use of private jets is drawing particular scrutiny this year, as the forum’s global risk report lists environmental concerns — including failure to address climate change — as the number one threat to the global economy.
+Jet travel has been identified as a substantial contributor to climate change, per Deutsche Welle.

 Many eyes are presently on this gathering of global leaders as they consider options to preserve the environment.